sandialabs/slycat/docs/source/manual/DAC_Manual/CombiningModels.rst

    **Figure 45: Initial dialog for creating a combined model.**

 The next dialog in the combined model wizard is shown in Figure 46.
 In this dialog, the user is presented with a list of available models in the current project.
-Compatible models may be selected from the list and used to create the new combined model.
-Compatible models must have identical *Metadata Table* headers and equal number of time series.
+Compatible models may be selected from the list and used to create a new combined model.
+Compatible models must have identical *Metadata Table* headers and equal numbers of time series.
 If the user has checked the box next to “Intersect time points if mismatches are found during model computation,” compatible models may have different number of time points for a given time series.
 Otherwise they must also have identical time points for each time series.
 If you select an incompatible model, the wizard will prompt you and continue only when all selected models are verified to be compatible.